syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Customization.md

 documentation: ug
 ---

-# Customization of EffectsView
+# Customization of SfEffectsView

-The Effects View control provides support to customize corner radius, animation duration, color and more.
+The SfEffectsView control provides support to customize the corner radius, animation duration, color and more.
 This section explains how to customize the effects view control.

 ## RippleAnimationDuration